IDEKENTERPRISES/IDEKENTERPRISES/README.md

 - CSS
 - JS
 - PHP
+- SQL

 ## Currently working on (Academic):

-- AI/Machine Learning
+- AI/Machine Learning.

-- Software Engineering
+- Software Engineering.

+- Working on using IoT sensors to improve the second floor of the Sir Duncan Rice Library's space usage and air quality.

 ## Currently working on (Personal):

 - Participating in CTFs.

-- Climbing chess elo 🤓
+- Climbing chess elo. 🤓

-- Leetcode challenges
+- Leetcode challenges.